Efficient superoscillation measurement for incoherent optical imaging: Statistical analysis

-The superiority of coherent optical processing over any processing of the image-plane intensity can be proved by comparing the error of the former with the Cram\'er-Rao bound for ideal direct imaging \cite{tsang19a}.
-The statistical problem can be framed as a semiparametric problem \cite{bickel93,tsang20a}, if the $\beta_\mu$ given by Eq.~(\ref{beta}) is taken as the parameter of interest and $F(X)$ is assumed to be an arbitrary probability density.
-To compute the bound, the most rigorous and fruitful approach thus far is the parametric-submodel approach in Ref.~\cite{tsang20a}.
-It involves the judicious choice of a parametric submodel $F_\vartheta(X)$ with $\vartheta \in \mathbb R$ and $F_0(X)$ equal to the truth.
-Then, a lower bound on the mean-square error of any unbiased estimator of $\beta_\mu$ is \cite{tsang20a}
+The superiority of the proposed SPADE scheme over any processing of the image-plane intensity can be proved by comparing the error of the former with a Cram\'er-Rao bound (CRB) for direct imaging \cite{tsang19a}.
+Ideal direct imaging can be modeled as a measurement of a spatial Poisson process with the intensity function $Nf(x)$, where $f(x)$ is given by Eq.~(\ref{f}) \cite{goodman_stat}.
+The parameter space is assumed here to be the set of all probability densities for $F(X)$, while the Fourier coefficient $\beta_\mu[F]$ given by Eq.~(\ref{filter}) is taken as the parameter of interest.